 Another one of my favorites with crepes is crepes suzette or crepes in a sweet orange and grand marnier sauce!
 And who says that crepes have to be sweet!
 Check out two of my hearty crepes recipes: my sliced crepe soup (German Frittatensuppe) and French stuffed buckwheat crepes with ham, eggs and cheese or Breton galettes!

-- 2 drops vanilla essence or 1 vanilla bean
+- 2 drops vanilla extract or 1 vanilla bean

 - 4 tbsp vegetable oil

 - Pour the whole milk and caster sugar in a large saucepan and add the butter and vanilla essence (or bean, sliced in half).

 - Place this over medium heat.
 Let the milk just warm through until the butter has melted.
 Don’t let the milk boil.
 Once the butter has melted, take the pan off the heat and let it cool down again for 10 minutes.
 Sift the self-raising flour over a large mixing bowl and pour in the cooled butter and milk mixture.

 - Stir well.
 Add the 4 eggs to the batter and a pinch of salt.